 Executive Summary

-Security Operations Centers (SOCs) face a structural crisis.
+Security Operations Centers face a structural crisis.
 The average organization receives thousands of security alerts daily.
 Nearly half go uninvestigated.
 False positive rates routinely exceed 50%.
 Meanwhile, 4.8 million cybersecurity positions remain unfilled globally, and 71% of SOC analysts report burnout.

 Traditional Security Orchestration, Automation and Response (SOAR) platforms promised to solve this through playbook automation.
 They introduced their own complexity instead: brittle integrations, static playbooks that lag behind evolving threats, and engineering overhead most security teams cannot sustain.